 Richard II in prison: “I was told there’d be pudding.
 Where’s my pudding?”

-With Richard II out of the way, cousin Henry Bolingbroke, of the Lancaster–LANCASTER–line of the family took the throne and was crowned King Henry IV in 1399.
-And while he continued to spar with France over territory (making Grandpa Edward smile from his wormy grave, no doubt), his reign was mainly marked by rebellion.
+With cousin Richard II out of the way, Henry Bolingbroke of the LANCASTER line was crowned King Henry IV in 1399.
+And while he continued to spar with France over territory (making Grandpa Edward smile from his wormy grave), his reign was mainly marked by rebellion.
 Lots of rebellions.

 See, seizing the crown against the line of succession and murdering the king, it just puts funny notions in peoples’ heads.
 Why can’t I do that?
 I’d look good in a crown!
 Yes, Henry IV set a very dangerous precedent for the English monarchy.